ceph/ceph/src/pybind/mgr/dashboard_v2/README.rst

 from the web browser using the URL http://mgr_hostname:8080/api/ping2

-We also provide a simple mechanism to create REST based controllers using the ``RESTResource`` class.
+We also provide a simple mechanism to create REST based controllers using the ``RESTController`` class.

 For example, we can adapt the above controller to return JSON when accessing the endpoint with a GET request::

   import cherrypy
-  from ..restresource import RESTResource from ..tools import ApiController
+  from ..tools import ApiController, RESTController

   @ApiController('ping2')
-  class Ping2(RESTResource):
+  class Ping2(RESTController):
     def list(self):
       return {"msg": "Hello"}